 Károlyi Garden

 The Károlyi Garden is the oldest garden in Budapest, with the greatest history.
-In the early days it was privately owned by the eponymous Károlyi family, and today it is a unique French-style garden open to all.
+In the early days it was privately owned by the eponymous Károlyi family, and today it is a unique French-style garden open to all, where you can relax and enjoy yourself.

-At first glance, it is very inviting: the well-tended arsenal of plants and the romantic paths that run along it are enough to make you feel that you have arrived at an oasis of the city centre, where you can enjoy a great time.
+It is a very inviting picture at first sight: the well-kept arsenal of plants and the romantic paths are sure to make you feel that you have arrived at an oasis of the city centre, where you can relax and enjoy yourself.

 Ferenciek tere

-At the foot of the Elisabeth Bridge in Pest, we have a square that is home to many architectural masterpieces, Ferenciek tere.
+At the foot of the Elisabeth Bridge in Pest, we have a square that is home to countless architectural masterpieces, the Franciscan Square.
 Among the most impressive buildings in Budapest are the Klotild and Matild Palaces, the Parisian Courtyard of unrivalled beauty, but also the Franciscan Church, the Nereids' Fountain and the University Library.

 Váci utca and Vörösmarty tér